 Plus, there’s also the elephant in the room; train travel tends to be more environmentally friendly when trains are at capacity.
 This means that HS2 needs to offer an affordable, reliable service that beats taking a car or a plane.
 At the moment, trains are often significantly more expensive and often affected by cancellations and you have still got to find a way to get to and from the station.

-When the trains are running, and if you can spare the money needed to buy a kidney, then why not make the whole endeavour a little more planet friendly by booking your ticket through Train Hugger, and plant a tree for free.
+When the trains are running, and if you can spare the money needed to buy a kidney, then why not make the whole endeavour a little more planet friendly by booking your ticket through Train Hugger, and plant a tree for free every time you book a ticket.
+Train Hugger is just one of the 21 awesome eco apps that we take a look at.

 But who knows what the future holds?
 Perhaps, a train service that’s on time and costs less than a plane ticket.